Amark19/Amark19/README.md

 #### 🤔 Who Is Amar Khamkar ??

 - 💻 He is currently in 4th year and pursuing Bachelors of Engineering...

-- 🎮 done a internship at HackerRank
+- 🎮 Ex sde intern at HackerRank

 - 📊 currently learing new technologies

-- 🌱 He is currently developing multiple applications using django,flutter & flutter...
+- 🌱 He is currently developing multiple applications using django,unity & flutter...

 - 💬 You can ask him about GameDev, python & how to start with AR in unity...